Five Dollar Wrench

 — The Mad Batter

-I went to Doug's house the next night, with gloves and a baseball bat, hoping I'd remembered his address correctly.
-I'd never worked so hard to get into somebody's home before, but I couldn't.
+I went to Doug's house the next night with gloves and a baseball bat, hoping I'd remembered his address correctly.
+I was there to bring him fury and fate.
+I'd never worked so hard to sneak into somebody's home before, but it couldn't be done.
+Everything was locked up tight.

 That meant, fuck it, I was going in the hard way.